p/adblock/README.md

 ## Installation

 First you need to install BIND if you don't already have it.
-On Debian try `apt-get install bind9`.
+On Debian, run `apt-get install bind9`.

 Adblock knows how to install itself on FreeBSD, OpenBSD and Debian GNU/Linux.
 Other operating systems should be quite easy to add support for.